-King’s provided ITL with an initial design and brief; to make the device smaller and more compact, more aesthetically pleasing, easier to handle and with improved performance and efficiency.
+King’s provided ITL with an initial design and brief; to make the device smaller and more compact, more patient friendly, easier to handle and with improved performance and efficiency.

-ITL has made significant headway in improving the technology that can guide treatment choices in breast, liver and brain cancer patients, with prototypes ready for trials in June 2017.
+ITL has made significant headway in improving the technology that can guide treatment choices in breast, liver and brain cancer patients, with prototypes ready for trials in mid-2017.

 ITL Mechanical Engineer, Dan Hollands, is leading the project, taking dual roles as Project Manager and Head Engineer.

 For the project, ITL has been trialling a state-of-the-art 3D printer to open up the possibilities of development and experimentation.
-As the transducer will be used in a MRI scanner it’s necessary that all components are plastic, therefore it lends itself to the 3D printing process.
+As the transducer will be used in a MRI scanner it’s necessary that all components are plastic and not magnetic, therefore it lends itself to the 3D printing process.